-The National Collegiate Master Student Loan Trust I, The National Collegiate Student Loan Trust 2003-1, The National Collegiate Student Loan Trust 2004-1 and The National Collegiate Student Loan Trust 2004-2, bankruptcy remote special purpose Delaware statutory trusts beneficially owned by GATE Holdings, Inc. and TERI, and NCF Grantor Trust 2004-2, have previously issued several series of student loan asset backed securities having an aggregate initial principal balance of \$3,460,602,000.
-Each of these trusts has paid in full all scheduled interest due and payable on each outstanding series of notes.
-The student loans owned by these trusts and pledged to secure the notes issued by each of them are not collateral for the notes offered by this trust or the certificates offered by the grantor trust.
-The notes issued by the grantor trust.
+Securitization trusts beneficially owned by GATE Holdings, Inc., an affiliate of The First Marblehead Corporation, and TERI, and grantor trusts formed by The National Collegiate Funding LLC, have previously issued student loan asset backed securities having an aggregate initial principal balance of \$5,030,102,000.
+Each of these trusts has paid in full all scheduled interest due and payable on all outstanding securities.
+The student loans owned by these trusts and pledged to secure the securities issued by each of them are not collateral for the notes offered by this trust or the certificates offered by the grantor trust.
+The notes issued by these trusts are not pari passu with the notes offered by this trust or the certificates offered by the grantor trust.